Ikea mattresses

 Find out what Which? members think of Ikea memory-foam and pocket-sprung mattresses and whether Ikea is among the best mattress brands.

-Members can log in to reveal Ikea's customer score, plus the ratings in the table below.
-If you're not a Which? member, you can take out a £1 Which? trial to unlock this page and all of our online content, including our mattress reviews.
+Members can log in now to reveal Ikea's customer score, plus the ratings in the table below.
+If you're not yet a member, you can take out a £1 Which? trial to unlock this page and all of our online content, including our mattress reviews.

 Ikea mattress scores